Photo hacks for outdoors life

 Is there person standing in your picture?
 Depending on which feeling your after, try to place the person to the right or left of the middle section.
 Do they look into or out of the frame?
 Are they going somewhere?
 Give them some space in fornt of them, unless you want the viewer to wonder what the people in your photos are looking at.
 Are there more than one person in your image?
 The one looking towards the camera/with a visible face will turn into the main character of the photo.

 Where is your motive?
-Split your image into nine equal sections, imagine that you have a grid of four lines and put your motive where the lines are crossing each other to give some more life to the picture.
+Split your image into nine equal sections, imagine that you have a grid of four lines between these sections and put your motive where the lines are crossing each other to give some more life to the picture.
 Wanna make the motive super clear?
-Place it int he middle.
+Place it in the middle.

 Are you trying to get pictures of animals?
 Try to get on eye level with the animal.
 Easier said than done with wild life, much easier with your dog.